-The time series performance evaluation of the power balance wind speed estimator is provided in this section for the considered reference turbines, NREL-5MW and IEA-22MW, where for each turbine.
-Later on, the statistical assessments of the numerical simulation results are provided at the end of this section.
+The time series performance evaluation of the power balance wind speed estimator is provided in this section for the considered reference turbines, the NREL 5 MW and IEA 22 MW.
+The statistical assessments of the numerical simulation results are provided at the end of this section.

-620 Figure 14 depicts the time series results of the wind speed estimation for the NREL-5MW.
-For both the turbulent cases, it is shown that both methods are able to capture the slow-varying component of the actual wind speed well, with the proposed method showing less noisy results compared to I&I. This is mainly because the latter method, by default, does not contain any noise filtering feature, which can be added by low-pass filtering, for instance.
+Figure 14 depicts the time series results of the wind speed estimation for the NREL 5 MW.
+For both turbulent cases, it is shown that both methods are able to capture the slowly varying component of the actual wind speed well, with the proposed method showing less noisy results compared to I&I. This is mainly because the latter method, by default, does not contain any noise filtering feature, which can be added by low-pass filtering, for instance.
 Additional filtering would lead to additional phase lags and, thus, a slower wind speed estimation.
-The proposed estimator, thus, demonstrates superior noise handling 625 capabilities over I&I, which obviates the need for additional filtering.
+The proposed estimator thus demonstrates superior noise handling capabilities over I&I, which obviates the need for additional filtering.
 However, as such a modification is not the main focus of this work, the original I&I structure is retained.

-An interesting behavior worth paying attention to from both wind speed estimation methods is the somewhat equal biases the high turbulent case.
-Such biases are potentially coming from the inaccuracy in the $C_p$ table (Brandetti et al., 2022), which was generated by steady-state simulations, which might not necessarily be accurate during transients.
-Additionally, the absence 630 with respect to the actual wind speed.
-This is evident at the beginning of the low turbulent wind case and at 525 s and 625 s of
+An interesting behavior worth paying attention to in both wind speed estimation methods is the somewhat equal biases with respect to the actual wind speed.
+This is evident at the beginning of the low-turbulent wind case and at 525 and 625 s of the high-turbulent case.
+Such biases potentially come from the inaccuracy in the C_p table (Brandetti et al., 2022), which was generated by steady-state simulations, which might not necessarily be accurate during transients.
+Additionally, the absence of dynamic inflow effects in the estimator model could play a role in the appearance of such estimation biases (Knudsen and Bak, 2013).